Responsible Conduct of Research Training

-For Academic Year 2020-2021 the RCR curriculum will be split into 4 sessions organized by The Office of Postdoctoral Affairs to discuss the topics of data management, publication & authorship, research misconduct, and conflict of interest.
+For Academic Year 2020-2021 the RCR curriculum will be split into 2 sessions organized by The Office of Postdoctoral Affairs to discuss the topics of publication & authorship, research misconduct, data management and planning.
 These sessions are intended to help researchers learn survival skills & ethics to build and advance their careers.
 To supplement these broad RCR training sessions, each department offers its researchers more focused, department-specific RCR training sessions or online training through CITI.

 University wide training sessions in RCR are directed by Dr. Christine Ponder and the Office of Postdoctoral Affairs.
 The curriculum was developed in coordination with Dr. Keith Micoli, NYU School of Medicine Ethics Program Coordinator and a faculty committee consisting of senior researchers from the affected schools and departments.
 Participating departments include the Tandon School of Engineering, the Courant Institute, Steinhardt, Anthropology, Economics, Linguistics, Politics, Physics, The College of Nursing, and the College of Dentistry.
 Certification by the university-wide program RCR program includes attendance at two of the in-person sessions offered each semester, along with varying department specific requirements.

 Postdocs and Graduate Students in the departments of Biology, Psychology, and the Center for Neural Science fulfill the RCR requirement with the Emerging Scientist Workshop.
 Postdocs and Graduate Students in Chemistry fulfill the RCR requirement with the Departmental Professional Development Course.